Tenterfield

 Tenterfield has moderate levels of nearby infrastructure activity, ranking in the 40thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects likely affecting the region.
-Notable initiatives include Molesworth Street Bridge Replacement and Sewer Line Relocation, Tenterfield Heavy Vehicle Bypass, Haddington Aged Care Community Expansion, and Mt Lindesay Road Upgrade - Legume to Woodenbong.
+AreaSearch identified 16 projects likely affecting the region.
+Notable ones include Molesworth Street Bridge Replacement and Sewer Line Relocation, Tenterfield Heavy Vehicle Bypass, Haddington Aged Care Community Expansion, and Mt Lindesay Road Upgrade from Legume to Woodenbong.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.